GioF71/tidal-connect/README.md

 ## References

-Tje contents of this repository entirely rely on [this](https://github.com/TonyTromp/tidal-connect-docker) repository from [GitHub user TonyTrump](https://github.com/TonyTromp).
+The contents of this repository entirely rely on [this](https://github.com/TonyTromp/tidal-connect-docker) repository from [GitHub user TonyTrump](https://github.com/TonyTromp).
 A big thank you to the author for the great work.
 It will also use [his docker image](https://hub.docker.com/r/edgecrush3r/tidal-connect).

 ## Why